Hair (musical): Nudity, sexual freedom and drug use

 The brief nude scene at the end of Act I was a subject of controversy and notoriety.
+"Much has been written about that scene ... most of it silly," wrote Gene Lees in High Fidelity.
+During "Where Do I Go?", those choosing to participate in the scene removed their clothes behind a scrim.
+At the musical cue, "they [stood] naked and motionless, their bodies bathed" in dim projections of floral patterns, chanting.
+It lasted 20 seconds.
+The scene prompted threats of censorship and even violent reactions in some places.
+It also became fodder for pop-culture jokes.
+Jack Benny quipped at a London preview, "Did you happen to notice if any of them were Jewish?"
+Groucho Marx joked, "I was gonna go see it ...
+[To save the $11 ticket price,] I went into my bathroom, took off all my clothes, and looked at myself in the full-length mirror."

-Miller writes that "nudity was a big part of the hippie culture, both as a rejection of the sexual repression of their parents and also as a statement about naturalism, spirituality, honesty, openness, and freedom.
-The naked body was beautiful, something to be celebrated and appreciated, not scorned and hidden.
-They saw their bodies and their sexuality as gifts, not as 'dirty' things."
+The nudity was optional for the performers.
+The French cast was "the nudest" of the foreign groups, while the London cast "found nudity the hardest to achieve".
+In Copenhagen, the tribe thought the nudity too tame and decided to walk naked in the aisle during the show's prelude.
+In some early performances, the Germans played their scene behind a big sheet labeled "CENSORED".
+Miller writes, "nudity was a big part of the hippie culture, both as a rejection of the sexual repression of their parents and also as a statement about naturalism, spirituality, honesty, openness, and freedom.
+The naked body was beautiful, something to be celebrated and appreciated. ...
+They saw their bodies and their sexuality as gifts".
+According to Melba Moore, "It doesn't mean anything except what you want it to mean. ...
+It's like so much else people get uptight about."
+Donna Summer, who was in the German production, said that "it was not meant to be sexual. ...
+We stood naked to comment on the fact that society makes more of nudity than killing."

-Hair glorifies sexual freedom in a variety of ways.
-In addition to acceptance of interracial attraction, the characters' lifestyle acts as a sexually and politically charged updating of La bohème; as Rado explained, "The love element of the peace movement was palpable."
+Hair glorifies sexual freedom in various ways.
+In addition to acceptance of interracial attraction, the characters' free love lifestyle acts as a sexually and politically charged updating of La bohème; as Rado explained, "The love element of the peace movement was palpable."
 In the song "Sodomy", Woof exhorts everyone to "join the holy orgy Kama Sutra".
-Toward the end of Act 2, the tribe members reveal their free love tendencies when they banter back and forth about who will sleep with whom that night.
-Woof has a crush on Mick Jagger, and a three-way embrace between Claude, Berger and Sheila turns into a Claude–Berger kiss.
+Toward the end of Act 2, the tribe members reveal their free love tendencies when they banter about who will sleep with whom that night.

-Various illegal drugs are taken by the characters during the course of the show, most notably a hallucinogen during the trip sequence.
-The song "Walking in Space" begins the sequence, and the lyrics celebrate the experience declaring "how dare they try to end this beauty ... in this dive we rediscover sensation ... our eyes are open, wide, wide, wide".
-Similarly, in the song "Donna", Berger sings that "I'm evolving through the drugs that you put down."
-At another point, Jeanie smokes marijuana and dismisses the critics of "pot".
-Generally, the tribe favors hallucinogenic or "mind expanding" drugs, such as LSD and marijuana, while disapproving of other drugs such as speed and depressants.
-For example, Jeanie, after revealing that she is pregnant by a "speed freak", says that "methedrine is a bad scene".
-The song "Hashish" provides a list of pharmaceuticals, both illegal and legal, including cocaine, alcohol, LSD, opium and Thorazine, which is used as an antipsychotic.
+Illegal drugs taken by the characters include a hallucinogen during the trip sequence.
+The song "Walking in Space" begins the sequence, declaring "how dare they try to end this beauty ... in this dive we rediscover sensation ... our eyes are open, wide, wide, wide".
+Similarly, in "Donna", Berger sings, "I'm evolving through the drugs that you put down."
+Generally, the tribe favors hallucinogenic or "mind expanding" drugs, such as LSD and marijuana.